PHL238 Logical & Critical Thinking

 Lead Faculty: Dr. Melinda Campbell

-- Identify arguments, reasons, conclusions, premises, and suppressed assumptions present in ordinary human discourse.
+- Identify arguments, reasons, conclusions, premises, and suppressed assumptions present in all areas of human discourse.

-- Recognize ambiguities that cloud language and informal fallacies that obscure rational thinking in all areas of life.
+- Recognize the kinds of ambiguities that cloud language and the formal and informal fallacies that obscure rational thinking in all areas of life.

 - Compose a sophisticated argumentative research paper that critically analyzes, evaluates, and responds to another author's argument for a position on a significant issue using the particular formatting and documentation style appropriate to their discipline.